 The Clock Face

 This game helps you build the confidence you need to hole the short must-makes.
-Take 12 balls and circle them around the hole about 3 feet out placing them on the numbers of an imaginary clock face.
+Take 12 balls and circle them around the hole about three feet out, placing them on the numbers of an imaginary clock face.
 You can vary the distance from the hole a bit to keep it interesting.
 Play until you knock in 12 in a row.
 Confidently holing the 3-footers will do wonders for the rest of your game.

 Pars or Better

-Set a tee in the green about 6 feet out.
+Set a tee in the green about six feet from the hole.
 Place a second tee on a different line about 20 feet out.
-Set a third tee about 12 feet out on a different line still.
-With six balls, putt one to each tee short to long to medium and then repeat it with the second ball at each location.
+Set a third tee about 12 feet away on a different line still.
+With six balls, putt one from each tee starting with the short putt, then the long putt, and finally the medium putt, then repeat that order with the second ball at each location.